albertz/commandergenius/readme.txt

 If you're porting existing app which uses SDL 1.2 please always use SW mode: neither SDL_SetVideoMode() call nor SDL_CreateRGBSurface() etc functions shall contain SDL_HWSURFACE flags.
-The BPP in SDL_SetVideoMode() shall be set to 16, and audio format - to AUDIO_S8 or AUDIO_S16.
+The BPP in SDL_SetVideoMode() shall be set to the same value you've specified in ChangeAppSettings.sh, and audio format - to AUDIO_S8 or AUDIO_S16.

-The native Android pixel format is RGB_565, even for OpenGL, not BGR_565 as all other OpenGL implementations have.
+The native Android 16-bit pixel format is RGB_565, even for OpenGL, not BGR_565 as all other OpenGL implementations have.

-Colorkey images are supported using RGBA_5551 pixelformat with 1-bit alpha - SDL does conversion internally, for you they are just RGB_565 surfaces.
-Alpha surfaces have RGBA_4444 format.
-SDL_RLEACCEL is not supported.
+Colorkey surfaces and alpha surfaces are supported, SDL_RLEACCEL is not supported.

 To compile your own app, put your app sources into project/jni/application dir (or create symlink to them), and change symlink "src" to point to your app: